Information Technology Manager

 IT managers usually earn

-Salary for IT managers varies depending on experience and level of responsibility.
-They usually earn $90,000 to $130,000 a year.
+Pay for information technology (IT) managers varies depending on experience and level of responsibility.

 - PAYE.net.nz website – use this calculator to convert pay and salary information